awslabs/service-workbench-on-aws/README.md

 Once Service Workbench is fully deployed, the console will output the Website URL and Root Password for Service Workbench.
 You can log in by navigating to the Website URL in any browser, and then using the username 'root' and the Root Password given by the console.
 Please note that logging as the root user is highly discouraged, and should only be used for initial setup.
 You can create a new user by clicking the "Users" tab on the left, then "Add Local User".
 Follow the instructions given to create the user (you can leave the 'Project' field blank for now), then log out of the root account and into your new user account.

 Adding a local user should only be done in test environments.
 We highly recommend using an IDP for prod environments.
-For more details on how to set up an IDP, please click [here](/docs/docs/user_guide/sidebar/admin/auth/introduction.md)
+For more details on how to set up an IDP, click [here](/docs/docs/user_guide/sidebar/admin/auth/introduction.md)
 ## Linking an existing AWS account

 Once in your user account, you'll need to link your AWS account.
 Navigate to "AWS Accounts" in the left bar, then click the "AWS Accounts" tab.
 From here, you can create an AWS account, or link an existing one.